SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-07-19-inferring-an-unknown-scalar-from-noisy-measurements-using-a-linear-Gaussian-system.md

 ---

 ## Introduction
 In this article, an unknown scalar is estimated from noisy measurements using a linear Gaussian system.
+A sample implementation is given in a Jupyter notebook on the link given in the conclusion section.

 ## The Problem Definition
 There are $N$ noisy measurements.
 They are denoted by $y\_{i}$.
 It is assumed that the measurements satisfy the following relation: